-During the year we made some progress on our Recovery and Renewal programme.
-Work has now fully commenced.
-This a complex and multi-year programme of work that will allow us to emerge from the pandemic in a stronger and more informed position to face the challenges ahead.
+During the year we made some progress on our Recovery and Renewal programme; a complex and multi-year programme of work that will allow us to emerge from the pandemic in a stronger and more informed position to face the challenges ahead.
 This should not only support the significant financial challenge we are facing but will also help us to better understand and quantify the longer term impact of Covid-19 on our population.

-There are currently 16 projects identified, with 9 of these live and further projects will be added as we develop the programme.
+There are currently 25 projects identified, with 9 of these live and further projects will be added as we develop the programme.
 Our Recovery and Renewal Programme is summarised: